Finance & Tax Consultants

 Clock and gavel representing time-saving benefits of trusts in avoiding probate

-In Australia, trusts generally bypass the probate court process by transferring legal title of assets from you to the trust the moment it’s funded.
+In Australia, trusts generally bypass the Supreme Court's probate process by transferring legal title of assets from you to the trust the moment it’s funded.

-• Immediate Distribution – Beneficiaries receive assets without waiting for court validation.
+• Immediate Distribution – Beneficiaries receive assets without waiting for a grant of probate.

 • Lower Costs – Cuts court fees, executor commissions, and related administrative expenses.